emil-jacero/powerdns-auth-docker/README.md

 ## Configuration

-You configure using environment variables or as a mounted volume.
-The environment variable will be converted to the nameing scheme PowerDNS is using.

-The mounted volume MUST be mounted at `/pdns.conf`

-### Configuration parsing order

-This container is designed to parse config from both environment variables and volume mounts.
+This container is designed to parse config from both environment variables and volume mount.
 The order of which is first a set of sane default values which include `gsqlite3`.

-Then the volume mount and environment variables.
-In that order.

-That means if you set an environment variable it will always supersede the `defaults` and the `volume mount`
+Defaults -> mounted config -> environment variables

+Environment variables will always overwerite the rest

 ### Environment variable example

-**Docker env:** `ENV_LOCAL_ADDRESS=0.0.0.0` or `ENV_LOCAL_ADDRESS: 0.0.0.0`
+Docker env: `ENV_LOCAL_ADDRESS=0.0.0.0` or `ENV_LOCAL_ADDRESS: 0.0.0.0`

-**PDNS config:** `local-address=0.0.0.0`
+PDNS config: `local-address=0.0.0.0`

 ### Mounted volume example